mfdebby/mfdebby/docs/homelab/no_suspend_on_lid_close.md

 # No Suspend on Lid Close

-To prevent the laptop from suspending or sleeping when the lid is closed:
+To prevent the laptop from suspending or sleeping when the lid is closed.

-### 1. Open the logind configuration file
+## 1. Open the logind configuration file

 ```bash
 vi /etc/systemd/logind.conf
 ```

-### 2. Find and set the following option
+## 2. Find and set the following option

 Uncomment (remove `#` if present) and set: